ebarkie/goblusb/README.md

 # go-blusb

-Go package and Command Line Interface for interacting with the Blusb Universal BT-USB Model M Controller.
+Command Line Interface for interacting with the Blusb Universal BT-USB Model M Controller.

 Things that it doesn't do but would be nice: